focus-learning/focus-learning.github.io/README.md

 **Website:** https://focus-learning.github.io/website/

 ## Handouts List
 You'll notice that a portion of our handouts are marked as **WIP** (Work In Progress), but they are certainly readable.
-We'll always be working to bring new handouts to you!
+We are always be working to bring new handouts to you!

 ### Algebra